NikolayKostadinov21/Crowdfunding-Platform/README.md

 # Architecture

 The Crowdfunding platform is composed of 6 contracts where 3 of them: `UUPSUtils.sol, UUPSProxy.sol, UUPSProxiable.sol` are here to help implement the Universal Upgradeable Proxy Standard [EIP-1822](https://eips.ethereum.org/EIPS/eip-1822).
-The reason for this choice is its gas efficiency and flexibility for removing upgradeability.
+The reason for choosing EIP-1822 is its gas efficiency and flexibility for removing upgradeability.

+`UUPSProxy` is compatible with [EIP-1967](https://eips.ethereum.org/EIPS/eip-1967) and defines a fallback function that delegates all calls to the implementation contract - `CrowdFundingPlatform.sol`.

+`UUPSUtils` is a library helping with reusing the set and get implementation functions

+`UUPSProxiable` is an abstract contract containing primarily the `_updateCodeAddress` functionality to change the implementation contract.
+It also inherits `OwnableUpgradeable OZ contract`

 The whole crowdfunding platform functionality is implemented in one contract (CrowdFundingPlatform.sol).
 As the project is not very complex and large, this contract isn't segregated into helper contracts, instead all the main logic is there.

+Here is a visual representation:
 ![UUPS workflow](<Images/UUPS workflow.png>)

 FundMeFaucet and FundMeToken contracts are there to provide custom ERC20 functionality for funding each crowdfunding project.
 You can see their workflow below.